IraSn/challenge_portfolio_IrynaSn/README.md

 Hello my name is Iryna.

-Recently the lifes of all Ukrainians changed.
+Recently the lives of all Ukrainians changed.

 And I decided that need to change my life and my job.